Gatecoin/RESTful-API-Implementation/README.md

 *isSuccess*: *true* if success, otherwise *false*

-*apiKey*: The API Key for signature, also stored in cookie `COOKIE_API_KEY`.
-The API Key will be expired after 10 mins.
+*apiKey*: The API Key will be expired after 15 mins.
 The expiry date of API Key will be refreshed after each successful private API function call for up to 24 hour after creation.

-For example, for an API Key created on `2013-11-01 07:00:00`, it will be expired on `2013-11-01 07:10:00`.
-If there is a private API function call at `2013-11-01 07:02:00`, the expiry date will be extended to `2013-11-01 07:12:00`.
+For example, for an API Key created on `2013-11-01 07:00:00`, it will be expired on `2013-11-01 07:15:00`.
+If there is a private API function call at `2013-11-01 07:02:00`, the expiry date will be extended to `2013-11-01 07:17:00`.
 But the API Key will expire on `2013-11-02 07:00:00` no matter how many times the API Key was refreshed.

-*userId*: The unique id for user, also stored in cookie `COOKIE_API_USER_ID`

 ##Requested Signature